CruxConnect/crux-docs/_product/create_catalog_supplier.md

   {: title="Response" }

 ---
 Create a new Catalog for Retailers to access.
-Your username and password are optional as you can send your authorization token to receive this information.

 ### Request Parameters: